arbeleon/htmlscreenshot/readme.md

-# Dockerized HTML to screenshot
+# HTML to screenshot

+Docker conainer to generate a JPG screenshot from an HTML page

 ## Quick start guide